 Sunday morning brunch was an event in Brooklyn, like it was for the rest of the city, but like for almost everything else that millions of New Yorkers decided to do simultaneously on a regular schedule, the systems and services adapted to meet demand.
 Since particular demands varied almost person to person, the experiences available differed just as much: familiar to exotic, boozy or kid-friendly, easy or greasy or complicated.
 If you didn’t want to stand for hours outside the hottest new Ethiopian-Scandinavian pop-up that only seated twelve, you either went with Laura, who would find a way to be invited to skip the line and be thanked for it, or you went before nine.
 If you were hungover, there was always a corner market egg sandwich, or a place with outside seating that was marginally quieter.

 If it was just Stiles and his dad, they went to Ollie’s, the same little corner diner they’d gone to for the last twenty years with the red and white striped awning, where Stiles could get waffles and curly fries and John’s mess of eggs and sausage came with spinach.
 The two of them had had a lot of conversations across the scuffed wooden tables: about staying in the city for college and dating girls and the theoretical possibility of dating boys, and maybe one boy in particular (“No, not Derek!
 Garrett.
 Why would—how—Derek?
 Derek.
 I don’t see how—” “Okay, Stiles, okay.
 Calm down.
 My mistake.
 Is Derek still joining us for brunch next week?”
 “Yeah, of course, him and Cora.
 Why?”)
-The thing with Garrett hadn’t really gone very far, like any of his relationships with girls; even if he could imagine telling someone who didn’t know that magic was real that he, personally, had some pretty cool extranormal abilities, and he couldn’t go to that dance because he had stuff to do for his extracurricular magic job on the equinox, he never got to the point where he felt comfortable with anyone he dated at brunch with his dad.
+The thing with Garrett hadn’t really gone very far, like any of his relationships with girls; even if he could imagine telling someone who didn’t know that magic was real that he, personally, had some pretty cool extranormal abilities, and he couldn’t go to that dance because he had stuff to do for his extracurricular magic job on the equinox, he never got to the point where he felt comfortable inviting anyone he dated to brunch with his dad.

 That meant that when his dad cleared his throat and Stiles looked up from where he had been sort of stabbing the brown crust of his waffle – gone soggy with syrup – more vindictively than was probably warranted, he saw his dad making a face that Stiles was very used to seeing, across exactly the same table or one nearby.